Jedediah Bila Announces She’s Leaving ‘The View’

 — Gossip Cop (@GossipCop) September 18, 2017

 The co-hosting panel told Jedediah how much they’ll miss her on The View.
 Bila joked that she’ll be texting Joy Behar in Italian with all sorts of “inappropriate words.”
-Sunny Hostin chimed in that they rarely agree on anything with her and Bila concurred with that.
+Sunny Hostin chimed in that they rarely agree on anything with her, and Bila concurred with that.
 She kidded that they don’t even agree when they walk in an amusement park.
 Hostin did say that in spite of all that, she’s honored to call Bila a friend.
-Behar then added that it was great to have Bila on the show because they they need someone to disagree with.
+Behar then added that it was great to have Bila on the show because they need someone to disagree with.
 Behar stressed that it’s “never personal” when they disagree and that Bila has been a good addition to the show.

-Jedediah took a moment to thank Whoopi Goldberg for the opportunity to share her views even if he didn’t agree with her.
+Jedediah took a moment to thank Whoopi Goldberg for the opportunity to share her views — even if she didn’t agree with her.

 “I want to thank the viewers, even the ones that write me hate tweets” https://t.co/ImG9Q2UtuN